Nolan Gorman Preview, Player Props: Cardinals vs. Braves

-Nolan Gorman -- .097 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Atlanta Braves, with Mike Soroka on the mound, on September 5 at 7:20 PM ET.
+Nolan Gorman -- with an on-base percentage of .256 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Atlanta Braves, with Spencer Strider on the mound, on September 6 at 7:20 PM ET.

-In his most recent appearance, he went 1-for-4 with two RBI against the Pirates.
+In his most recent game, he smacked two homers in his last game (going 2-for-5) against the Braves.

 Nolan Gorman Game Info & Props vs. the Braves